Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: XMolRL Framework

 \subsection{Phenotype-Guided Generator}

 The phenotype-guided generator aims to produce drug-like molecules conditioned on desired transcriptional profiles.
-Inspired by SmilesGEN~\cite{liu2025phenotypic}, we adopts a dual-channel variational autoencoder (VAE) architecture, which consists of ExpVAE, a multi-layer feedforward network used to encoding expression profiles, and MolVAE, a GRU-backboned VAE designed to encode and reconstruct molecular SMILES sequences.
+Inspired by SmilesGEN~\cite{liu2025phenotypic}, we adopt a dual-channel variational autoencoder (VAE) architecture, which consists of ExpVAE, a multi-layer feedforward network used to encode expression profiles, and MolVAE, a GRU-backboned VAE designed to encode and reconstruct molecular SMILES sequences.
 MolVAE is firstly pre-trained on a large-scale SMILES dataset, after which its encoder is frozen.
 Next, joint training is performed using triplets comprising SMILES sequences, perturbed expression profiles, and corresponding unperturbed profiles.
 This allows for the simultaneous reconstruction of both molecular structures and expression profiles, leading to joint optimization of the parameters in ExpVAE and MolVAE.

-The dual-VAE architecture learns a latent space that captures the complex relationship between phenotypic signatures and chemical structures, enhancing its capacity to generate biologically relevant molecules.
-During inference, we retain the encoder from ExpVAE and the decoder from MolVAE to enable phenotype-to-molecule generation.
-The trained generator serves as a prior model in the RL phase, constraining the policy to produce molecules aligned with desired phenotypic effect.
+The dual-VAE architecture learns a latent space that captures the complex relationship between phenotypic effects and chemical structures, enhancing its capacity to generate biologically relevant molecules.
+During inference, we retain the encoder from ExpVAE and the decoder from MolVAE to enable phenotypic drug design.
+The trained generator serves as a prior model in RL phase, constraining the policy to produce molecules aligned with desired phenotypic effect.